 As you will also notice, the larger shells are not taking you as far, with 12 Ga buckshot being your least weight-effective round with lethal ability.
 More on that later.
 So here is where the hard questions start coming in.
 How much weight can you realistically carry, or should carry in your time of need?

-To answer for that, keep in mind that most soldiers in field operations in Iraq carry 6 loaded mags into combat.
+To answer for that, keep in mind that most soldiers in field operations in Iraq carry 6 loaded mags into combat(along with a lot of other gear that gives them backpain, according to NPR).
 That is 180rds of 5.56, and approximately 4.5lbs.
 Less than you thought?
 Well, you also need to keep in mind that they are carrying at minimum 40lbs of other gear with them including food and water, and that you likely will be too- so while carrying more than 10lbs of ammo with you at any given time is not impossible, it may reduce your ability to outrun a horde of hungry brain-eaters.

 Make sure that you choose wisely in your decisions on how much of what ammo to carry, and hopefully we will see you on the other side of the Necropalypse.
 On second thought- probably not.